National Archives at Chicago FAQs

 - I'd like to become a Volunteer or Intern.
 How do I apply?

-- Where can I find information about public programs presented by the National Archives-Great Lakes Region?
+- Where can I find information about public programs presented by the National Archives at Chicago?

-Q. What is the National Archives-Great Lakes Region?
+Q. What is the National Archives at Chicago?

-A. As one of the regional facilities of the National Archives, we hold historical Federal records for six states: Illinois, Indiana, Ohio, Wisconsin, Minnesota and Michigan.
+A. As one of the branches of the National Archives, we hold historical Federal records for six states: Illinois, Indiana, Ohio, Wisconsin, Minnesota and Michigan.
 There are three National Archives operations at our facility in Chicago:

 - Archival Operations (maintains historical records for the public)